thesinghsec/Active-Directory--Home-Lab-/Lab_Setup/WorkstationSetup.md

 > **Work-Station Required: Windows 10 pro**

-This segment is designed to assist beginners in creating Windows virtual machines in a straightforward manner.
-If you already have experience with this process, you can skip ahead to.

 Follow the identical steps mentioned earlier in the domain setup process to add a virtual machine.

 ## Setting up Machines: